 See Related: Is InteleTravel a Scam or a Legit Travel Biz Op?

 The Qualification Conundrum

 This is where things tend to get a bit dicey for many users.
 Completing surveys should be as easy as clicking on survey invitations you’re interested in, right?

 Not so fast.
 Many available surveys will ask you a whole round of qualification questions before you’re allowed to begin.

 One of the more common complaints among users it that these questions often cover the exact same set of information every time.
 You’ll be asked to verify everything from your age and location to your shopping habits.

 For whatever reason, it seems that Lifepoints and other survey platforms have yet to come up with a way to allow your profile questions to transfer over to these surveys.
 Even more frustrating is the fact that you’ll often complete all the questions only to find out that you don’t even qualify for the survey in question.

-Regardless, such questionnaires often feel like an interrogation from the survey police and can highly increase the amount of time you have to spend online to find a lifepoints survey you qualify for.
+Regardless, such questionnaires often feel like an interrogation from the survey police and often increase the amount of time you have to spend online to find a Lifepoints survey you qualify for.